Concepts

 Stable dataset with collected

-The collected dataset provides a stable dataset that can be referenced.
+dataset provides a stable dataset that can be referenced.
 You can be confident that the data returned by a query URL won't change over time.
 You can also be confident that by collecting data for each day you will build a complete dataset of Events collected over that period.

 The downside of this is that you will not be able to find Events that occurred on a given day without downloading a complete dataset.